The EPA’s Role in Protecting Beaches

 Laws that Protect Beaches and Oceans

-The EPA implements several laws that regulate sources of water pollution to our coastal beaches and ocean water.
+The EPA implements laws that regulate sources of water pollution to our coastal beaches and ocean water.

 Programs to Protect Beaches